 Perth's proposed infrastructure network includes a light rail system, which incudes a proposed route referred to as the 'Knowledge Arc' which will link the University of Western Australia, Perth CBD and Curtin University.
-Whilst there is no time frame for the project, it is a relevant consideration in planning for urban intensification in western Belmont.
+Whilst there is no timeframe for the project, it is a relevant consideration in planning for urban intensification in western Belmont.

-Long term proposals for priority rapid public transport along the Corridor, whether bus or light rail are also a feature of The Plan for Transport in Perth (2031, DoT).
+Long term proposals for priority Priority Rapid Public Transport Route along Corridor, whether bus or light rail are also a feature of The Plan for Transport in Perth (2031, DoT).